tachyoncx/haze/README.md

 - Add option to encrypt the config files with a password
     - I'm thinking AES-256/PBKDF2-SHA3-512 (500K iterations)
     - Instead of encrypted_blob.txt, output a Python script with the ciphertext inline as a variable.
 Use python/cryptography to read in the ciphertext, salt, and encryption parameters.
 Then request a user password, derive the key, and decrypt directly to /etc/wg0.conf.
-- Look at zeroize for clearing the following on exit:
-    - Preshared keys
-    - Public and private keys
-    - Symmetric encryption keys (for AES-256) and salt
-    - User password input
 - Add option to generate all the scp commands needed to transport configs to each server

 ### Expected functionality